Do you dream of travel?

-Fortunately, travel shouldn’t be expensive, instead, you can have a wonderful holiday within and even outside the country without spending too much – on a reasonably low budget in fact!
+Fortunately, travel shouldn’t be expensive, instead, you can have a dream vacation within and even outside the country without spending too much – on a reasonably low budget in fact!
 You can travel on the cheap, whether you are young, middle-aged or a retiree, as long as you invest in research.

 Plan for your travel at least 90 days before your intended date of departure; this is even before you start saving for the trip.
 Create a detailed itinerary of places you would like to visit as well as the number of days you’d like to stay at each destination – and an estimated budget.